appnexus/sicksync/README.md

 `sicksync -o, --Once`

 Runs a one-time sync, which is a `rsync` under-the-hood.
+This happens automatically everytime you run `sicksync`, and if you have the `retryOnDisconnect` flag, will run on disconnect.

 ## Configuration Options